-In October 2012, MNAA leaders completed BNA’s first Sustainability Plan and will use this working document to expand MNAA’s sustainability efforts and deepen a culture of environmental stewardship over the long term.
+In October 2012, BNA leaders completed our first Sustainability Plan and will use this working document to expand BNA’s sustainability efforts and deepen a culture of environmental stewardship over the long term.
 Read the highlights here:

 What are we doing now?

-2. The three-story green screen at our Consolidated Rental Car Facility, which was planted during the fall of 2011, continues to grow and was in bloom in the spring of 2013.
+2. The three-story green screen at our Consolidated Rental Car Facility, which was planted during the fall of 2011, continues to grow and was in bloom in the spring of 2016.

-3. As part of MNAA’s Wellness on Wings program, walking distance maps are being displayed throughout the terminal building to share with our employees, business partners and customers to promote health and fitness.
-Click here for the Walking Distance Map (PDF).
+3. As part of BNA’s Wellness on Wings program, walking distance maps are being displayed throughout the terminal building to share with our employees, business partners and customers to promote health and fitness.

-4. MNAA recently completed two phases of lighting improvements.
+4. BNA recently completed two phases of lighting improvements.
 Replacement of more than 12,500 fixtures and recycling of more than 14,000 bulbs and 16,000 ballasts.
 Energy consumption reduced by almost 6 million kWh – a savings of more than $600,000 annually.

-6. MNAA recently kicked off the first phase of our Improve Stormwater Collection and Treatment System project.
+6. BNA recently kicked off the first phase of our Improve Stormwater Collection and Treatment System project.
 This two-phase project will incorporate $7 million worth of improvements.
 The program will first divert clean stormwater away from the treatment system to Sims Branch, a nearby stream.
 New aeration, the addition of a clarifier and state-of-the-art monitoring and controls will improve the effectiveness and efficiency of our treatment systems.